The principal sources of financing for project companies are:

 In addition, under the Stamp Tax Act, stamp tax would be imposed upon any document or contract that creates a property right.
 Therefore, when a lender executes a loan agreement and agrees to provide a loan to the borrower, stamp tax will be imposed, pursuant to the Stamp Tax Act.

 The Interest Limitation Act sets the maximum interest at 20% per annum.
 Any interest that exceeds this maximum will be invalid.

 In general, project agreements and financing agreements executed in Korea are governed by the laws of Korea.
-The Act on Private Investment in Infrastructure is the main legislation of Korea.
+The PPP Act is the main legislation of Korea.

 However, the parties may agree to have the project agreements and financing agreements governed by other foreign laws, with the exception of the concession agreement, which should be governed by Korean law.
 The mandatory provisions of laws such as Korean public policy will apply to the agreement regardless of the choice of governing law.
 The laws or regulations that apply to typical project sectors include:

-As described in 1.1 Sponsors and Lenders, the typical sources of financing are loans from financial institutions such as commercial banks, insurance companies, investment trusts or pension funds.
+As described, the typical sources of financing are loans from financial institutions such as commercial banks, insurance companies, investment trusts or pension funds.
 The laws applicable to each entity would also apply to the financing agreements.
 For example, the Banking Act, the Insurance Business Act, the Trust Act and the Financial Investment Services and Capital Markets Act apply to commercial banks, insurance companies, investment trust and pension funds, respectively.